Overview

 Drug Related Harm including drug supply (both local and county lines) and the impact on the local community.
 Including partnership work with drug treatment and support agencies

-It was also agreed that work on Domestic Abuse and Road Safety would be included as a focus for work but not as specifically identified priorities.
+It was agreed that Domestic Abuse, Business Crime, the impact of the Cost of Living Crises and Road Safety would be included, but not as priorities.

 Notes